GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-In this challenge, you will initialize your operational database in AlloyDB by ingesting the Disneyland data.
+We'll start with the basics, the goal of this challenge is to initialize your operational database by ingesting the Disneyland data from Google Cloud Storage.
+Our operational database is going to be an AlloyDB instance.
+[AlloyDB](https://cloud.google.com/products/alloydb) is a fully managed PostgreSQL-compatible database service for most demanding enterprise database workloads.

 ### Description

-#### Data loading in AlloyDB

 First, ingest reviews for Disneyland amusement parks and a list of attractions into your AlloyDB for PostgreSQL cluster.